cbrown1/tdt2/README.md

 # tdt2

-A Python module to access Tucker Davis Technologies' System II hardware
+A Python module to control Tucker Davis Technologies' System II hardware over a serial port (No AP2 card required).

 Currently access is provided for the PA4 and WG1 tdt modules.
 But these can be used as a template, along with the tdt2 manual in the src directory, to access others.